How Do Budgies Die?

 Remember to provide a safe environment for your budgie by avoiding harmful substances and ensuring proper ventilation in their living space.

-While losing a budgie can be heart-wrenching, allowing yourself and any remaining budgie time to grieve is vital.
+While losing a budgie can be heart-wrenching, it is vital to allow yourself and any remaining budgie time to grieve.
 With patience, attention, and possibly adding a new mate, budgies can heal and continue to thrive.

 Please note that this article is for informational purposes only and does not substitute professional veterinary advice.
 If you have concerns about your budgie’s health, consult a qualified avian veterinarian.